kayden-yan/cse15l-lab-reports/week1_lab_report.md

 pwd - print the current working directory

-I found it much easier to dive in folders when everytime I use 'cd' then 'ls' to print out the list.
+I found it much easier to dive in folders when everytime I use `cd` then `ls` to print out the list.
 Use pwd to check the and confirm where I am working on.

 Make sure to use `exit` to close the connection once you finish working on the server.